+The obvious question - and the answer might surprise you.
 Regardless of whether you're married or in a common-law relationship - you won't actually file jointly in Canada.
 Instead, every Canadian taxpayer files their own tax return and indicates their marital status on the return, as well as includes information about their spouse.

 Once you're married, you must include your spouse on your tax return.

-You also don't get to pick when to consider yourself a common-law partner - the CRA guidance states if you've lived for your partner in a conjugal relationship for 12 months, you're considered common-law partners.
+You don't actually get to pick when to consider yourself a common-law partner - the CRA guidance states if you've lived for your partner in a conjugal relationship for 12 months, you're considered common-law partners.
 If you have a child, you'll be considered common-law partners as soon as you move in with that partner.

-So if any of these circumstances apply to your situation - you must indicate this marital status in your annual tax return.
+If any of these circumstances apply to your situation - you must indicate this marital status in your annual tax return.